mahdipedro/mahdipedro.github.io/_teaching/Health_informatics.md

 ### The grading breakdown is as follows:

-Class Participation (5%)
+- Class Participation (5%)
-Lead Class Discussions (15%)
+- Lead Class Discussions (15%)
-Paper Reviews (20%)
+- Paper Reviews (15%)
-Projects (30%)
+- Projects (40%)
-Research Proposal (30%)
+- Research Proposal (25%)

 #### Class Participation (5%)
 Students are expected to attend all class sessions (unless students are granted prior permission to be excused).
 Additionally, students are expected to engage in class discussions by referencing relevant points from the readings, asking questions, and providing feedback to their peers.
 Students also participate by collectively annotating the reading assignments on Perusall.

 #### Lead Class Discussions (15%)
-mHeath is an interdisciplinary field that encompasses people from different backgrounds.
-[Insert goal of this activity] Every week, a group of students will lead the class discussion by presenting a topic not covered in the class but is related to mHealth.
+Health Informatics is an interdisciplinary field that encompasses people from different backgrounds.
+Every week, a group of students will lead the class discussion by presenting a topic not covered in the class related to digital health.
 For example, if you are interested in diabetes management, you can choose to present the topic and engage your peers in a discussion.
 Another example is to utilize a skill that you have.
-For example, if you are an expert in 3D printing, you can demonstrate your skills to your peers.
+For instance, if you are an expert in 3D printing, you can demonstrate your skills to your peers.
 You will get the chance to choose a slot in the first week of class.
 This activity can be performed in a group of 1-4 students.

-#### Paper Reviews (20%)
+#### Paper Reviews (15%)
-The paper reviews aim to encourage students to critically read the assigned readings to help students write their proposals.
-The reviews should mainly consist of the following sections: 1) paper summary, 2) things that you liked about the paper, 3) areas that you believe need more improvement or clarification.
+The paper reviews aim to encourage students to critically read the assigned readings to help students write their research proposals.
+The reviews should mainly consist of the following sections: 1) paper summary, 2) things that you liked about the paper, and 3) areas that you believe need more improvement or clarification.
 In addition, there will be a prompt specific to the topic of the week or previously covered topics in some review assignments.
 Reviews are due at 9 am on the assigned due date to allow the instructors to read over the reviews and incorporate them into class discussions.

-#### Projects (35%)
+#### Projects (40%)
-We will get familiar with developing mHealth systems.
+We will become familiar with developing and evaluating digital health systems.
 Basically, we can employ embedded systems knowledge to develop mHealth systems that include microcontrollers, sensors, actuators, communication modules, learning algorithms, and firmware.
 As a result, we will learn about the embedded systems development process.
-We use an Arduino development board to develop our systems.
+We use an Arduino development board to develop our systems for real-time data processing of health-related signals.
 There will be 4-5 small projects that will help us learn about the mHealth systems development process.

 #### Research Proposal (25%)
-Students will integrate in-class discussion and readings knowledge to create a mHeath research proposal.
+Students will integrate in-class discussion and readings knowledge to create a digital health research proposal.
 The proposal is divided into seven connected stages (S) that will prepare the students for their final submission.
 The stages are the following:

 S1 - Focus area and idea generation and peer review of ideas (6%): There will be two separate steps for S1 including:
 -	Focus area: In this stage, students will identify an area in health that they are interested in and would like to improve.
-Students also determine what type of mhealth contribution they want to make (e.g., building a system, analyzing data, understanding a population/process, etc.).
+Students also determine what type of digital health contribution they want to make (e.g., building a system, analyzing data, understanding a population/process, etc.).
 This stage aims to help students understand what has already been investigated and identify gaps that can be filled.
-This stage's deliverables will be a 1-2 pages single-spaced document (excluding references) that describes the chosen health focus area and the current mHealth research in that area.
+This stage's deliverables will be a 1-2 pages single-spaced document (excluding references) that describes the chosen health focus area and the current digital health research in that area.
 The aim is to provide the reader with the big picture of what has been done and is not answered.
 You do not need to go into detail here.
 Most of this information can be extracted from the abstract and the paper's title.
 Google Scholar is a suitable source for searching for research articles.
 Once you find a paper, you can also check the citations of these papers, which is a possible way to find other related work.
 -	Idea generation and peer review of ideas: In this stage, you will produce three ideas related to the focused health area.
 The deliverables will be three short paragraphs introducing the problem, what has been done, and what you plan to do.
 In addition, you will be randomly assigned to review six pitches from your peers.
 This review aims to provide constructive feedback to help make the ideas as solid as possible.
 Good feedback will involve questions, identifying opportunities and risks, and suggesting modifications or extensions.

 S2 - Team formation and Introduction and related work of the final proposal idea (8%): Students will be able to discuss their ideas in class, which will help them form project groups for the final proposal.
 The group should decide the final ideas they want to pursue and submit a 1-page proposal abstract or summary.
 A good proposal abstract should summarize the significance of or the need for the proposed work, the project's main objective/contribution or hypothesis, the method used to achieve the objective or test the hypothesis, and finally, the impact of the work.
 In addition, students will present more details about their ideas by supporting their work's significance and positioning it within the existing literature.
 This will require the team to read and summarize papers related to their research question to help demonstrate their work's significance and novelty.